 With the ability to be added before, during or after NH3, and through the use of a side kick, CENTURO delivers the flexibility you need to run your operation with maximum efficiency.

-Over it's seven year development phase, KAS worked directly with land-grant universities across the Midwest to prove the efficacy and reliability of CENTURO.
+Over its seven year development phase, KAS worked directly with land-grant universities across the Midwest to prove the efficacy and reliability of CENTURO.
 These studies prove when you protect the nitrogen you apply, you maximize the nutrients available for crop uptake.

 N rate for all bars is 70% recommended rate.
 Bars with same letter are not significantly different (p<0.10).The underlying data was provided by University of Nebraska, University of Missouri, and the Illinois Fertilizer and Chemical Association under a Research Trial Financial Support Agreement with Koch Agronomic Services, LLC, and neither the university nor the individual researchers referenced endorse or recommend any product or service.